-Since the prices for lasmiditan, rimegepant, and ubrogepant were not available at the time of publishing this draft document, we used prices in the model that were 20% above those for branded Imitrex for all reported results and sensitivity analyses.
-The total discounted lifetime costs, QALYs, LY, evLYG, and mean hours of migraine pain per attack are shown for lasmiditan, rimegepant, ubrogepant, sumatriptan, eletriptan, and usual care in Table 4.9.
+As stated above, pricing was available for lasmiditan and ubrogepant, but not for rimegepant, at the time of this report.
+All analyses assumed that the price for rimegepant was the same as that for ubrogepant.
+The total discounted lifetime costs, QALYs, LY, evLYG, and mean hours of migraine pain per attack are shown for lasmiditan, rimegepant, ubrogepant, sumatriptan, eletriptan, and usual care in Table 4.10.
+Tables 4.10, 4.11, and 4.12 have been updated based on the results described above in the Update to this report.